Support Dave O’s Legacy of Leadership

 What is the Fund’s Goal?

 The goal of this Fund is expand awareness, engagement in, and financial support of, The Council Foundation’s existing philanthropic work aimed at attracting dynamic talent into a career in the commercial insurance brokerage industry.
 The Fund will extend the Foundation’s reach in supporting brokerages that are recruiting interns as full-time hires through the Scholarship Program.
 It will also provide a “lab” for learning from its supporters on how The Council Foundation can be useful to helping brokerages build a progressive, inclusive workplace culture with diversity of thought.
-This memorial to Oberkircher in the form of action can serve as a framework for the future and make a real difference in the industry he loved!
+This memorial to Oberkircher can serve as a framework for the future and make a real difference in the industry he loved.

 How Will the Fund be Utilized?